Data Flow in Alluxio

 Cache Miss data flow

-In Alluxio versions 1.7 and above, partial caching is handled on the server side, transparent to the client.
-The client will read data as normal and signal to the worker it read from to cache specific blocks.
+In Alluxio versions 1.7 and above, partial caching is always enabled and handled on the server side in the background.
+The caching process is completely transparent to the client.
+The client will read data as normal and signal to the worker which blocks it reads asynchronously.
 The worker will fetch these blocks from the under storage or other Alluxio workers asynchronously.
-Duplicate requests caused by concurrent readers will be deduplicated on the worker and result in caching the block once.
+Duplicate requests caused by concurrent readers will be consolidated on the worker and result in caching the block once.
 Partial caching is not on the critical path, but may still impact performance if the network bandwidth between Alluxio and the under storage system is a bottleneck.

 Partial Caching data flow

-It’s possible to turn off caching in Alluxio and have the client read directly from the under storage by setting the property alluxio.user.file.writetype.default in the client to NO_CACHE.
+It’s possible to turn off caching in Alluxio and have the client read directly from the under storage by setting the property alluxio.user.file.readtype.default in the client to NO_CACHE.

 Users can configure how data should be written by choosing from different write types.
 The write type can be set either through the Alluxio API or by configuring the property alluxio.user.file.writetype.default in the client.
 This section describes the behaviors of different write types as well as the performance implications to the applications.